B.A. Nordamerikastudien / North American Studies

 Faculty teaching in this program have particularly strong research credentials in the fields of history, literature, media and visual culture, popular culture, gender, race and ethnicity, technology, and cultural theory.

-THE FOLLOWING INFORMATION RELATES TO THE NEW PROGRAM STARTING IN THE WINTER SEMESTER OF 2019.
+THE FOLLOWING INFORMATION RELATES TO THE NEW PROGRAM WHICH BEGAN IN THE WINTER SEMESTER OF 2019.

 - This is a three-year program (six semesters).
 The type of degree is a Bachelor of Arts.